High-energy neutrino deep inelastic scattering cross sections: The theoretical framework

 In the demonstration above, we used the zero-mass scheme for structure functions at next-to-next-to-leading order (NNLO).
 In this section, we explore possible variations arising from performing the calculation at different orders in perturbation theory.

 The CT18 global analysis is performed at both NLO and NNLO, with the corresponding error sets determined with the Hessian method~\cite{Hou:2019efy}.
-Afterward, the leading order analysis has been released based on a few special considerations to improve the quality of fit~\cite{Yan:2022pzl}.
-In Fig.~\ref{fig:RLO}, we show the CT18 predictions for the neutrino-isoscalar charged and neutral current DIS cross sections, normalized to the individual NNLO prediction.
-The LO~\cite{Yan:2022pzl} and NLO~\cite{Hou:2019efy} PDFs are adopted with the same corresponding order of Wilson coefficients in the LO and NLO cross sections.
+Afterward, the leading order analysis was released based on a few special considerations to improve the quality of fit~\cite{Yan:2022pzl}.
+In Fig.~\ref{fig:RLO}, we show the CT18 predictions for the neutrino-isoscalar charged and neutral current DIS cross sections at different perturbative QCD orders, with the numerical values of the NNLO predictions presented in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme} of App.~\ref{app:num}.
+Here, the LO~\cite{Yan:2022pzl} and NLO~\cite{Hou:2019efy} PDFs are adopted with the same corresponding order of Wilson coefficients in the LO and NLO cross sections.
 Compared to NNLO, we see that the LO and NLO predictions are larger, and the increments become increasingly significant when $E_\nu>10^7~\GeV$.
 These differences are mainly driven by two factors: the strong coupling $\alpha_s$ at different orders and higher-order corrections to the structure functions.
 In the CT18LO analysis~\cite{Yan:2022pzl}, the strong coupling is chosen to be a larger value, $\alpha_s(M_Z)=0.135$ in order to compensate for the missing higher order corrections, especially for the Drell-Yan data.
 In the CT18 NLO fit, the strong coupling is determined as $\alpha_s(M_Z)=0.118$, similar to the NNLO fit.
 However, when the scale $Q$ runs down to lower values, which contribute to the majority of the total integrated neutrino-nucleon cross section as shown in Fig.~\ref{fig:scanQ2} in App.~\ref{app:xQlimit}, the corresponding strong couplings are larger than that obtained at NNLO.
 On the other hand, the higher-order corrections contribute negatively to the structure functions.
 (See Fig.~11 of Ref.~\cite{Xie:2021equ} for a specific example.)
 As a consequence, we obtain NNLO cross sections smaller than the LO and NLO ones, as shown in Fig.~\ref{fig:RLO}.